ray-di/Ray.Di/README.md

 }
 ```

-Finally, we configure everything.In this case we match any class, but only the methods with our @NotOnWeekends annotation:
+Finally, we configure everything.
+In this case we match any class, but only the methods with our @NotOnWeekends annotation:

 ```php